bibledit/cloud/tidy/0readme.txt

 Crashes
 =======

-The tidy library is not built well on Debian and derivates at the time of writing this.
+The tidy library is not built properly on Debian and derivates at the time of writing this.

 Running the unit tests for the Easy English Bible Commentary calls the tidy library.